KrisV46/KrisV46/README.md

 * 🌍  I'm based in Sofia, Bulgaria.
 * ✉️  You can contact me at [krisivoinov@gmail.com](mailto:krisivoinov@gmail.com)
-* 🧠  I'm currently learning - C
+* 🧠  I'm currently learning - Java
 * ⚡  Always open to learn new things

 ### Skills: